 The application consists of and must include the following: CSDCAS Application (submitted online)

 Following the submission deadline, completed applications will be reviewed by the admissions committee.
 Highly qualified applicants will then be contacted and invited to campus for an interview with the faculty and supervisory staff, which will be held In February.
 Admission decisions are based on the applicant’s submitted materials and interview.

 The School of Graduate Studies requires that international students whose first language is not English demonstrate English proficiency by taking the Test of English as a Foreign Language (TOEFL) exam and earn a minimum paper-based (PBT) score of 577, or internet-based (IBT) of 90.
 International applicants cannot be admitted to full standing without receipt of an acceptable official TOEFL score.
 Test scores are valid for two years after the test date.
 International students must submit an affidavit of support indicating sufficient funds to cover the expenses for tuition and living expenses for one academic year.
 There is no specific form for the affidavit of support.
 Bank statements and other supporting financial documents will suffice.
 For further information contact International Studies Services by telephone at (216) 368-2517.

 The Program of Communication Sciences offers financial aid in the form of tuition waivers which are applied directly to the cost of tuition.
-In order to be considered for this aid, please indicate in the appropriate box on your application that you are applying for financial assistance from the University.
 U.S. citizens can also apply for Federal financial aid and receive student loans.
 For more information, contact the Financial Aid Office.
 Click here for the Graduate Studies tuition rates.